 Reception for some users can be found at Sorisdale, the main pier (mast on Mull) or the very bottom of the island (mast on Tiree).

 If you can't imagine surviving without your mobile, you definitely need some Coll therapy !

 There is a public phone box (remember them?) next to the public toilets at the middle pier in Arinagour - Location.
 Unfortunately, it's a classic BT phone box and the door is usually hanging off it's hinges, they aren't designed for Hebridean winds.
-Other payphones are located in the hotel lobby and inside terminal building #1 at Coll airstrip, although, even after many years, this one is waiting to be connected !
+Other payphones are located in the hotel lobby and inside terminal building #1 at Coll airstrip, although, even after many years, this one is still waiting to be connected !
 There is no payphone at the ferry terminal.

-Although is one church on Coll, the Kirk overlooking the village of Arinagour.
+There is one church on Coll, the Kirk overlooking the village of Arinagour.
 For information about services please contact Neil in the Island Stores (01879 230484).

 The island has a bustling primary school situated in the village of Arinagour, with close on 30 pupils.
 For secondary education, pupils go to Oban (boarding in a purpose built hostel) travelling back to Coll for weekends.